Updated on May 7th, 2026 by Nathan Parsh

 As we do not expect another downturn in the energy sector in the near term, we believe the trust will offer a consistently high dividend yield.
 Nevertheless, due to the non-diversified business model of the trust and its dramatic reliance on the price of oil, investors should not allocate a great portion of their portfolio to this stock.

-In addition, investors should be aware of the risks associated with investing in such a pure upstream player with commodity prices at 13-year highs.
-Whenever the next down cycle of the energy market shows up, PermRock will have excessive downside risk.
+In addition, investors should be aware of the risks associated with investing in such a pure upstream player, as it’s inherently exposed to down side in energy prices.

 Moreover, the trust’s short history leaves much to be desired for investors seeking reasonable levels of dividend safety and consistency.